Chieze-Franklin/Bolt.js-Book/events.md

 }
 ```

-explain how token works
+Every instance of an event object has a `token` field whose value matches the app token of the app to which it is dispatched.
+Using the `token` of the event object, you can verify if that event object was actually sent from Bolt before proceeding.
+To check if the event object is genuinely from Bolt, see if its `token` matches your app token.
+This works with the assumption that the only other entity that should know your app token is Bolt.

 The module actually responsible for dispatching to appropriate hooks is [bolt-module-events](/bolt-module-events.md).

+## raising an event

-how to raise an event, includiing the schema of the object u send and subscribers to determine who gets the event
+how to raise an event, includiing the schema of the object u send and subscribers to determine who gets the event. note that only Bolt servers that have bolt-module-events installed can do this evnt thingy

 u can use events to create real time apps...socket.io...see examples: console app and chat app